WarioWare: Touched!: Gameplay

 The microgame "Bright Idea".
 The player must use the touchscreen to connect the correct wires to the battery.
 There are two seconds remaining on the timer.

 The game uses the same type of gameplay as in past WarioWare titles; the player must complete "microgames", a variation of "minigames".
 The player is given brief instructions before each microgame, such as "Find!", "Rotate!" or "Shoot!".
-Beating a microgame results in the game continuing to the next one, while losing causes the player to lose a life.
+In each stage, microgames appear consecutively, presenting the player with a simple prompt with which to clear the microgame.
+Failing a microgame, either by losing the game or running out of time, one of four lives will be deducted, with the stage ending once the player runs out of lives.
 If four lives are lost, the game ends in a game over, with the player's three previous highest scores being displayed.
 The game speeds up as it progresses.
 After every fifteen points scored, the player must complete a "boss stage"; a longer, typically more difficult microgame.

 Touched! introduced touchscreen and microphone controls to the WarioWare series; all microgames can only be controlled with either of the two.
 The game has 180 microgames, not including boss stages.
 The game's nine stages have 20 microgames in each.
 Each level has a different theme, character, stage intermission and input style.
 All input styles use the stylus to interact with the touch screen in various ways, such as poking or dragging.
 Some microgames use the system's microphone; the player controls the game by blowing into it.
 In addition to the main stages, the player can access "toys" by completing a stage.
 These toys are simple minigames, sometimes based on microgames from the main stage.